info201b-2022-spring/final-projects-minhlescience/README.md

 ## Domain of interest

+Suggestion:
+- Popular categories of music on Spotify last year?
+10 years?
+5 years?
+- Popular categories of movies on Netflix, Disney Plus last year?
+10 years?
+5 years?
+- Change/trend of weather in WA.

-### Why are you interested in this field/domain?
+Why are you interested in this field/domain?
-### What other examples of data driven project have you found related to this domain (share at least 3)?
+What other examples of data driven project have you found related to this domain (share at least 3)?
-### What data-driven questions do you hope to answer about this domain (share at least 3)?
+What data-driven questions do you hope to answer about this domain (share at least 3)?

 ## Finding Data